 How are main stage seats assigned?

 Each troupe is assigned a number when their registration and full payment are received, and seating is assigned based on that number.
-For example, the troupe that sends in its materials fifth will be given the number five and will be the fifth troupe to be seated when seating begins.
+For example, the troupe that sends in its materials and full payment fifth will be given the number five and will be the fifth troupe to be seated when seating begins.
 Once a troupe is assigned their seating number that number will not change even if they add, delete, or substitute delegates.
 Seating assignments are assigned by alternating between the blue and yellow tracks.